 Technology validation confirms that component technologies can be incorporated into a complete system solution and that system performance and operation are met under anticipated operating scenarios.
 DOE is developing and testing complete system solutions that address all elements of infrastructure and vehicle technology, validating integrated hydrogen and fuel cell technologies for transportation, infrastructure, and electric generation in a systems context under real-world operating conditions.
 Data will be collected to determine whether targets have been met under realistic operating conditions, to provide feedback on progress, and to efficiently manage the research elements of the program while providing redirection as needed.
 View this information in the form of composite data products (CDPs).

-Technology validation addresses the following key challenges to pave the way for commercialization of fuel cell and hydrogen infrastructure technologies:
+Technology validation addresses the following key challenges to the development of fuel cell and hydrogen infrastructure technologies.

-- Hydrogen Storage.
-Statistical cost, durability, fast-fill, discharge performance, and structural integrity data of hydrogen storage systems will be needed to proceed with technology commercialization.
+Hydrogen Storage.
+Statistical cost, durability, fast-fill, discharge performance, and structural integrity data of hydrogen storage systems will be needed to proceed.
 Current technology does not provide reasonable cost and volume for transportation or stationary applications.
 An understanding of composite tank operating cycle life and failure due to accident or neglect is lacking.
 Cycle life of hydride storage systems need to be evaluated in real-world circumstances.

 A detailed list of the barriers to technology validation and the tasks required to meet these challenges is presented in the Technology Validation section of the Fuel Cell Technologies Office's Multi-Year Research, Development, and Demonstration Plan.